Home and Away: Romances: 1996 - Shannon meets Geoff

 While it was proceeding, another bitter moment happened in 1996 when Shannon met Geoff at the surf club and Curtis to accuse her of peevish on him.

 1997 - Sally meets Scott

 Sally met Scott Irwin later during 1997 in the Surf Club requesting she play a game of pool with him.

-2000 - Harley and Leah meets Noah and Vinnie respectively
+2000 - Hayley and Leah meets Noah and Vinnie respectively

-In 2000, Harley met Noah in the club when she was about to be attacked by some boys, warning her off the boys who gave her the wrong kind of attention.
+In 2000, Hayley met Noah in the club when she was about to be attacked by some boys, warning her off the boys who gave her the wrong kind of attention.
 It was during this period, he saved her before the gang of boys run up on her outside.

 Another meeting that took place in 2000 was Leah meeting Vinnie when she ran away from her wedding, then picked her up by the roadside and took her to a bay.

-2002 - Kirty meets Dylan
+2002 - Kirsty meets Dylan

 While Kirsty and Dylan Russell were in school, they bumped into each other.